Reducing our own business emissions

 We are committed to reducing our climate impact across the entire value chain, with a particular focus on helping our customers and partners lower their emissions and achieve their climate targets.
 We have expanded our product offering to household and business customers to enable them to lower their footprint and/or produce energy themselves.
 Examples include low-CO2 heat and electricity, e-vehicle charging solutions, solar panels, heat pumps, smart thermostats and homes, and more.
 We strive to provide transparency on the climate footprint of our products through life cycle assessments and Environmental Product Declarations.
 We are also cooperating with energy intensive businesses to reduce CO2 emissions through the electrification of industrial processes.

-We believe that Sweden can be a pioneer in this area given that its electricity is comparatively cheap and virtually fossil-free.
+We believe that Sweden can be a pioneer in this area given that its electricity is comparatively cheap and virtually fossil free.
 Electrification has the potential to provide up to nine million tonnes per year of potential CO2 savings in Sweden’s steel, cement and refinery industries.
 There is also the potential to produce renewable fuels in refineries to save six million tonnes per year in the transport sector.
-We also support the electrification of the transport sector by taking a leading role in developing a charging infrastructure.
+We also support the electrification of the transport sector by taking a leading role in developing the charging infrastructure.
 This is key to phasing out fossil fuels and reaching the national targets for CO2 reductions in all our markets.